cosven/FeelUOwn.vim/README.md

 # feeluown.vim
 Music player for neovim, Still in development.

+> If you are the user of [FeelUOwn](https://github.com/cosven/feeluown) and [neovim](https://github.com/neovim/neovim), then, congratulations.
+You can follow the instruction below to use this plugin.

 #### Dependencies Install

-**If you are FeelUOwn and neovim user, then, congratulations.
-You can follow the instruction below to use this plugin.**

 ```sh
 apt-get install mpg123